 18. Los Angeles

 No matter what you’re into, Los Angeles has it.
 The entertainment capital of America, LA is a great choice for your grad trip.
 Be sure to visit Rodeo Drive, Hollywood, and Malibu (the movie stars’ playground).
 You might even spot a celebrity or two!
 One of LA’s top attractions is Universal Studios.
 It has rides, shows, and a lot more fun to offer.
+If you’re grad likes Harrpy Potter, this is the place to try all kinds of butterbeer.
 Everyone will be amazed by what they see there.
 Also, try to attend an NBA game at Staples Center.

 19. San Diego